 Most of us don’t think twice about eating a piece of toast in the morning, however for 1 in 70 Australians with coeliac disease this is simply not an option.
-But that may change.
+But that may change and give those the freedom to enjoy a better quality of life.
 Not long ago you supported breakthrough research to fight coeliac disease utilising hookworms – that’s right, a parasite may be the key to helping coeliac patients live a normal life.

 Researchers Dr John Croese and Dr Paul Giacomin are hoping to develop a drug with the help of these worms, who they believe secrete an anti-inflammatory protein.